 13 of Alex Trebek’s Most Memorable Moments from Jeopardy!

-Since Jeopardy! made its syndicated television premiere in 1984, Alex Trebek has been the host of the game show.
-Trebek, who has won six Daytime Emmy awards for Outstanding Game Show Host, is as important to the fabric of the show as the answers and questions themselves.
-As he nears the end of his Jeopardy! career, take a walk down memory lane with some of his most unforgettable moments on the long-running quizzer.
+Since Jeopardy! made its syndicated television premiere in 1984, Alex Trebek served as the game show’s host.
+Trebek ultimately won six Daytime Emmy awards for Outstanding Game Show Host over his 36-year tenure, and was as important to the fabric of the show as the answers and questions themselves.
+To mark the legendary Canadian’s passing, take a walk down memory lane with some of his most unforgettable moments on the long-running quizzer.

 Wolf Blitzer’s Final Jeopardy “loan”